named-data/repo-ng/INSTALL.md

 This builds and installs `ndn-repo-ng` and related tools.

 If configured with tests (`./waf configure --with-tests`), the above commands will also generate unit tests that can be run with `./build/unit-tests`.

 ## Configuration

 The default configuration file path is `/usr/local/etc/ndn/repo-ng.conf`.
-Users may copy the [repo-ng.conf.sample](repo-ng.conf.sample) config sample to that path.
+Users may copy the [`repo-ng.conf.sample`](repo-ng.conf.sample) example config to that path.

 ## Database